Bubblin-Superbooks/we/README.md

 - Open the book on iOS (> 12.00) Safari
 - Tap the `...` button at bottom right of the screen to open Superbook controls.
-- Tap `𝄪` on the top right (middle button) to go fullscreen.
+- Tap `⤮` on the top right (middle button) to go fullscreen.

-Supported on iPadOS Safari v12.0 and above.
+Supported on iPadOS Safari v12.0 and above only.

 ## HACKING, FIXES AND TRANSLATIONS